jsaenz-endava/git-challenge-2023-1/Git flow hotfix.md

 Maintenance or “`hotfix`” branches are used to quickly patch production releases. `Hotfix` branches are a lot like `release` branches and `feature` branches except they're based on `main` instead of `develop`.
 This is the only branch that should fork directly off of `main`.
 As soon as the fix is complete, it should be merged into both `main` and `develop` (or the current release branch), and `main` should be tagged with an updated version number.

-Having a dedicated line of development for bug fixes lets your team address issues without interrupting the rest of the workflow or waiting for the next release cycle.
-You can think of maintenance branches as ad hoc `release` branches that work directly with `main`.
+Having a dedicated line of development for bug fixes allows the team a place to address issues without interrupting the rest of the workflow or waiting for the next release cycle.
+A maintenance branch can be thought as an ad hoc `release` branche that works directly with `main`.
 A `hotfix` branch can be created using the following methods:

 Without the `git-flow` extensions:
 ```bash